11 min read

 Bliss overflows.

-As in Verse 26 (describing the union of breath in the Central Channel), Verse 69 (describing the union of an enlightened couple) does not protray a means or technique (dhāraṇā) but an image of the enlightened state of the awareness within its shoreless, self-referral state.
+As in Verse 26 (describing the union of breath in the Central Channel), Verse 69 (describing the union of an enlightened couple) does not portray a means or technique (dhāraṇā) but an image of the enlightened state of the awareness within its shoreless, self-referral state.

-A unifying perspective touching on the blended subjectvities of both verses is found a translation of Tibetan writer-translator, Zhangzhunpa Chöwang Dragpa, who in the 15th century rewrote (in verse form) a prose biography of the Great Translator Rinchen Zangpo (958 – 1055 CE), who translated Indian Buddhist texts into Tibetan.
+A unifying perspective touching on the blended subjectvities of both verses is found in a translation of Tibetan writer-translator, Zhangzhunpa Chöwang Dragpa, who in the 15th century rewrote (in verse form) a prose biography of the Great Translator Rinchen Zangpo (958 – 1055 CE), who translated Indian Buddhist texts into Tibetan.

 The original prose biography, an account of a journey, appeared in the same period as the Vijñāna Bbhairava.